 Some cryptocurrencies aim to become valuable through rarity and limited supply.
 ARK aims to become valuable by being extraordinarily useful and widely available.

-It’s also characterized by a very speedy eight-second block time, making for noticeably more responsive transactions than other blockchains can offer.
+It’s also characterised by a very speedy 8-second block time, making for noticeably more responsive transactions than other blockchains can offer.

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 provider, service or offering.
 It is not a recommendation to trade.

 Where to buy ARK

 You can also get ARK on Bittrex, Bit-Z, COSS, UPbit, LiteBit, CoinSwitch and Cryptomate

 What are the unique features of ARK and how does it work?

 There are a lot of unique features.
 The most important thing to remember is probably that ARK isn’t just a token.
 It’s an entire system, designed to be able to function as the last cryptocurrency the world needs, based on the following:

 - ARK SmartBridge: ARK is built to integrate features from other blockchains, and work across multiple chains.
 The most immediate application is to bring in essential features like smart contracts, but further down the line it could become even more important.
 As blockchains proliferate and become a standard business solution, ARK might be an essential way of integrating multiple, application-specific business chains into a single manageable framework.

 - Offchain solutions: ARK aims to release its own credit and debit cards, letting people use major-brand credit and debit cards backed by ARK.
 This is a significant step in creating a global currency.